Physical Address: 1003 Esk'et Drive Alkali Lake, BC V0L 1B0

 Important Note: As of March 13, 2013 the Esk'etemc mailing address will NO LONGER be Box 4479 Williams Lake, BC V2G 2V5.
 Please mail all Esk'etemc department mail to Box 157 Alkali Lake, BC V0L 1B0.

-Also, Esk'etemc elections are next year 2014; It would be greatly appreciated if off-reserve band members could provide their mailing addresses for ballots and information.
-Please email or contact Robyn Robbins at firstname.lastname@example.org or 1.866.440.5611.
+Also, Esk'etemc elections are on March 6, 2014; It would be greatly appreciated if off-reserve band members could provide their mailing addresses for ballots and information.
+Please email or contact Robyn Robbins at email@example.com or 1.866.440.5611.
+If you would like to review the Custom Election Code, please go to the Chief and Council page.

 “Esk'etemc is collectively providing progressive economic opportunities whose purpose is to preserve Esk'etemc culture and spirituality while protecting Secwepemculucw through promoting and reviving Secwepemctsin for future generations”